 In Texas, what are the requirements for RV insurance Texas?

 If you own a motorhome in Texas, you must obtain RV insurance that meets or exceeds the following liability limits (which are the same as the Texas auto insurance requirements):

 - A physical injury of $30,000 per person

 - Property damage of $25,000 per accident

-A trailer insurance policy usually does not require liability coverage.
+A trailer RV insurance Texas policy usually does not require liability coverage.
 Your trailer is instead covered by the liability coverage on the towing vehicle’s policy.
 You can obtain full-timer liability insurance if your travel trailer is also your principal residence.
 If someone is injured in or around your trailer, full-timers provide you with additional liability protection.

 What are the various RV insurance coverage options available in Texas?

 A travel trailer policy, on the other hand, does not include liability coverage for physical injury or property damage.
 Liability insurance protects you if you injure or damage another person’s property.
 If you’re sued for causing an accident while driving your RV, it may also pay legal fees.
 In Texas, the minimum coverage limits are simply that: minimums.
 To ensure that your RV is insured, you should choose greater limits.